EasternUniversity/java-code-quality/README.md

 ### google-java-format

-Download from the GitHub [releases page](https://github.com/google/google-java-format/releases/tag/v1.15.0).
+Download from the GitHub repo [releases page](https://github.com/google/google-java-format/releases/tag/v1.15.0).
 Make sure to get the "all-deps" version.

 Remove the version number from the file name to allow the `format` command to identify it.
 Name it `google-java-format-all-deps.jar`.

 ### checkstyle

-Download from the GitHub [releases page](https://github.com/checkstyle/checkstyle/releases).
+Download from the GitHub repo [releases page](https://github.com/checkstyle/checkstyle/releases).

 Remove the version number from the file name to allow the `lint` command to identify it.
 Name it `checkstyle.jar`.